HPCSys-Lab/tecnhiques-reduce-consumption-energy/README.md

 ## How to use

 First step, is set number of cores disponibles in script `frequential-change.sh`.
-You can too change frequentials same file.
+You can to change same file to modify frequencies.

 After changed this.
 You can run follow command.